jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Resource Data.md

 ## Input Parameters <a name="input"></a>
  - `param` (dict): A dictionary object that contains key-value pairs representing parameters to be passed to the AWS function being called.
 For example, `{'apiServerId': 'b737cc5a-75a4-4663-97d6-eb2c6b576880', 'RegionName': 'ca-central-1', ...}`.
  - `func_name` (string): A string that specifies the name of the AWS function that will be called to retrieve the desired resources.
 For example, `describe_transit_gateway_route_tables`.
  - `filter_keys` (list): A list of strings representing keys for filters to be applied to the AWS function call.
 Filters provided in this parameter have the second highest priority, and will be used if there are no filters provided in `customized_filters` for the same key.
-For example, `['transit-gateway-route-table-id']`.
+[Sample 1 -- Using filter keys](#sample-1)

     | Resource Type | Device Type | func_name | filter_keys | note |
     | --- | --- | --- | --- | --- |